 - I go to Hanoi a lot.
 I have a brother who lives there.

 The first sentence could mean that she has two sons who support her and another son who doesn't.
-If this is what is meant, the clause would be restrictive in meaning, specifying that only a subset of her sons, those who support her financially, are being discussed.
-But it is equally possible that she has only got two sons, both of whom are supporting her financially.
-'Who support her financially' in this case is an integrated clause, but does not serve to restrict the meaning to 'those two sons who support her financially'.
+This is restrictive in meaning, specifying that only a subset of her sons (the two who support her financially) is being discussed.
+But the sentence could also mean that she has only got two sons, both of whom are supporting her financially.
+'Who support her financially' in this case is an integrated clause but does not serve to restrict the meaning to 'those two sons who support her financially'.

-Similarly for the second example, where 'who lives there' is not restrictive in meaning; it is an explanation as to why the speaker goes to Hanoi a lot.
-These two examples can't be classed as non-restrictive clauses (see below) because they can't be left out without changing the meaning.
+Similarly for the second example, where 'who lives there' is not restrictive in meaning; the sentence is an explanation as to why the speaker goes to Hanoi a lot.
+These two examples can't be classed as non-restrictive clauses because they can't be left out without changing the meaning.